 Every child is special, but for certain students, their education and enrichment activities need to be, as well.
-If your child has a learning difference, is gifted, or has another special need that you want to have addressed, scroll and click through this guide to learn about some local resources for All Kinds of Kids around the Main Line and Philadelphia.
+If your child has a learning difference, is gifted, or has another special need that you want to have addressed, scroll and click through this guide to learn about some local resources for All Kinds of Kids around Philadelphia.

 From relaxed performances to quiet spaces, here are the places working to make Philly more accessible for all.